 How Often to Water My Air Plant

 Ideally you should soak your air plant about once a week.
 In addition to that, you’ll want to mist your air plant 3-7 days a week depending on how dry its environment is.
 Dry environments will obviously need more misting than a humid environment.

 How Much Light Do Air Plants Need?

-Let’s move on to water requirements.
+Let’s move on to light requirements.
 Having the right amount of light is key to a healthy air plant.
-You need to make sure that your air plants get enough light as they won’t do well in low light environments.
+You need to make sure that your indoor plants get enough light as they won’t do well in low light environments.

 Air plants do best in bright, indirect sunlight.
 What does that mean?
 You’ll want to close to a window that gets bright light but make sure that it doesn’t get direct sun and that the sun is filtered through a curtain.

-If an air plant gets too much direct sun, especially in something like glass globes or glass terrariums, it could scorch them, and you don’t want that to happen!
+If an air plant gets too much direct sun, especially if you have them in a south-facing window in something like glass globes or glass terrariums, it could scorch them, and you don’t want that to happen!
 Too much direct sun can also deplete your air plant of moisture which will kill it.

 The sunnier your spot is, the more misting you’ll need to give your plants.